leafo/moonscript-site/index.md

 	  .name = "Moonscript"
 	  \say_name!

 MoonScript can either be compiled into Lua and run at a later time, or it can be dynamically compiled and run using the *moonloader*.
-It's as simple `require "moon"` in order to have Lua understand how to load and run any MoonScript file.
+It's as simple as `require "moonscript"` in order to have Lua understand how to load and run any MoonScript file.

+Because it compiles right into Lua code, it is completely compatible with alternative Lua implementations like [LuaJIT](http://luajit.org), and it is also compatible with all existing Lua code and libraries.

 The command line tools also let you run MoonScript directly from the command line, like any first-class scripting language.

 ## Overview

- * Provides a clean syntax using significant whitespace that avoids all the keyword noise typically seen in a Lua script.
+MoonScript provides a clean syntax using significant whitespace that avoids all the keyword noise typically seen in a Lua script.
+Below is a sample of some constructs found in the languge.

+	export my_func
+	x = 2323

+	collection =
+	  height: 32434
+	  hats: {"tophat", "bball", "bowler"}

+	my_func = (a) -> x + a

+	print my_func 100

- * Adds table comprehensions, implicit return on functions, classes, inheritance, scope management statements `import` & `export`, and a convenient object creation statement called `with`.
+It also adds table comprehensions, implicit return on functions, classes, inheritance, scope management statements `import` & `export`, and a convenient object creation statement called `with`.

+	import concat, insert from table

+    double_args = (...) ->
+      [x * 2 for x in *{...}]

+    tuples = [{k, v} for k,v in ipairs my_table]

- * Can be loaded directly from a Lua script without an intermediate compile step.
+It can be loaded directly from a Lua script without an intermediate compile step.
 It even knows how to tell you where errors occurred in the original file when they happen.

 ## Installation